DiaCDM: Cognitive Diagnosis in Teacher-Student Dialogues using the Initiation-Response-Evaluation Framework: related work

 \section{related work}

 CDMs aim to infer students' mastery of knowledge components, and existing approaches are mainly divided into traditional psychometric methods and machine learning methods.
 The former, represented by IRT~\cite{irt} and its multidimensional extensions, characterize students' cognitive states through latent variables; the latter leverage deep learning to capture complex student–item interactions and further incorporate multimodal information, such as Neural Cognitive Diagnosis Model (NCDM)~\cite{ncd} and Knowledge-Association Neural Cognitive Diagnosis Model (KaNCD)~\cite{kancd}, as well as DIRT~\cite{dirt} and NCD+~\cite{ncd}.
 However, these methods are mostly limited to static, test-based settings and are difficult to adapt to the dynamic interactions of real teaching.
 Teacher-student dialogue, as a typical interactive scenario, usually follows the IRE (Initiation–Response–Evaluation) structure~\cite{mehan1980competent}.
 Teachers' questions and feedback, as well as students' responses, contain rich and diverse diagnostic signals, and studies have shown that high-quality dialogues can effectively reveal and influence students' cognitive processes.
 Nevertheless, these potential diagnostic signals have not been fully utilized in existing dialogue-based tutoring systems, which often focus more on dialogue generation and interaction strategies, lacking systematic and fine-grained student modeling.
-Therefore, extending CDMs to dialogue settings and achieving cognitive diagnosis from dynamic interactions remain important but challenging open problems.
+Therefore, extending CDMs to dialogue scenarios and achieving cognitive diagnosis from dynamic interactions remains an important yet challenging research direction.
+Although recent studies have attempted to incorporate knowledge tracing tasks into teacher–student dialogue settings~\cite{scarlatos2025exploring}, achieving accurate cognitive diagnosis in open-ended interactions still poses a significant challenge for CDM models.